yuyangch/scrape_video_info/README.md

 0. Go to the appropriate page to download the example duration table(copy/paste is easier with chrome browser, paste it into a google sheet), save it as 490_590_time.csv the columns are
 LASTNAME	FIRSTNAME	USERNAME	GRADE	ATTEMPT NUMBER	DATE	STATUS	DURATION (must have columns: LASTNAME FIRSTNAME	USERNAME DURATION )
-1. download all assignments: From the gradebook, click on the small arrow by the "Final Exam - Time Lapse" column, and choose "Assignment File Download"
+1. download all assignments: From the gradebook, click on the small arrow by the "Final Exam - Time Lapse" column, and choose "Assignment File Download", (you might need to seperate them into batches of 30ish students)
 2. in Linux:
 	mkdir video_ws
 	cd video_ws